 At its next regular meeting after the receipt of recommendations from the Credentials Committee, the MSEC shall review the recommendations and any supporting material submitted and shall make its recommendation.

-Final appointments to the Medical Staff and decisions regarding Membership and/or privileging are made by the GB or authorized designee, and the GB shall determine whether, based solely on the supporting materials and/or recommendations, it may take favorable action on the application.
+Final appointments to the Medical Staff and decisions regarding Membership and/or privileging are made by the GB or authorized designee, and the GB or authorized designee shall determine whether, based solely on the supporting materials and/or recommendations, it may take favorable action on the application.
 An action is favorable only if the type of Membership and/or privileges approved are no more restrictive than those requested by the applicant.
 If the GB or authorized designee determines that it may take favorable action, it will grant the applicant Membership and/or privileges.
-If the GB determines that it cannot take favorable action, it shall make a preliminary finding as to what Membership and/or privileges may be recommended, if any, in the absence of further information, citing reasons for that determination.
+If the GB or authorized designee determines that it cannot take favorable action, it shall make a preliminary finding as to what Membership and/or privileges may be recommended, if any, in the absence of further information, citing reasons for that determination.

 The GB or authorized designee will act upon the application within 30 days of receipt.
 An applicant not granted Membership and/or privileges may either accept the preliminary findings or request a hearing on the application to rebut the erroneous information.